 Guided by these standards, together we will plan your wedding.

-The clergy, music minister, office staff, sexton, and wedding consultants at Church of the Redeemer pledge to assist you in every way we can to ensure that your wedding day will be a beautiful and blessed celebration.
+The clergy, music minister, office staff, sexton, and wedding liaisons at Church of the Redeemer pledge to assist you in every way we can to ensure that your wedding day will be a beautiful and blessed celebration.

 The Celebration and Blessing of a Marriage is a solemn public covenant between two persons in the presence of God.
 The Church teaches that Holy Matrimony is a physical and spiritual union of two people, entered into within the community of faith, by mutual and free consent of the heart, mind, and will, and with the intent that it be lifelong.